Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Experimental Setup

 We additionally perform a human evaluation of summary quality on Mechanical Turk.
 We ask 3 Turkers to rate the quality of 50 summaries per model from the CNN/DailyMail dataset on a scale from 1 to 5 based on the importance of the information, faithfulness, fluency, and coherence.
 Details on the manual evaluation can be found in Appendix~\ref{app:human_eval}.

 \paragraph{Controllability Evaluation Metrics} The controllability of our model is evaluated using the \emph{question recall}.
-Given $k$ marked spans, we define the question recall to be equal to the percent of the corresponding $k$ wh-questions that are answered by the summary according to the question answering model.
+Given $k$ marked spans, we define the question recall to be equal to the percent of the corresponding $k$ wh-questions that are answered by the summary according to the QA model.
 This approximates the recall on the desired predicate-argument structures in the summary.
 We additionally report the ratio between $k$ and the length of the generated summary in tokens to measure the precision of the generated information.
 A larger value means the summary is more concise.

-\paragraph{Implementation Details} The question generation and answering models are the same as used by \qaeval{}.
+\paragraph{Implementation Details} The QG/QA models are the same as used by \qaeval{}.
 The generation model is initialized with BART-Large and fine-tuned on data collected by \citet{DemszkyGuLi18}.
 The answering model is initialized with ELECTRA-Large \citep{CLLM20} and fine-tuned on SQuAD 2.0 \citep{RajpurkarJiLi18}.

 The span classification and generation models are both initialized with BART-Large and fine-tuned on the respective datasets.
 They were trained for three and five epochs, respectively, and the model with the best precision@1 and ROUGE-2 F$_1$, respectively, on the validation set were selected as the final models.
 See Appendix~\ref{app:implementation} for more specific implementation details.